bregman-arie/devops-exercises/topics/kubernetes/solutions/killing_containers.md

 ## After you complete the exercise

-* Why did the "RESTARTS" count raised? - `because we killed the process and Kubernetes identified the container isn't running proprely so it performed restart to the Pod`
+* Why did the "RESTARTS" count raised? - `because we killed the process and Kubernetes identified the container isn't running properly so it performed restart to the Pod`